Does My Entire HVAC System Require An Upgrade If It Uses R-22 Refrigerant?

 For those experiencing troubles with their air conditioners, then there are just two choices – replace or repair.
 The latter is quicker, cheaper and possibly recommended for more recent models.
 But, for the older units, it’s likely better to replace them, especially any units requiring R22 refrigerant.
-As you probably already know, R-22 is in the process of being phased out, and soon it will become illegal.
-The last legal day for the importation of the refrigerant is December 31, 2019.
+As you probably already know, the production and importation of R-22 was phased out by the government on January 1, 2020.

 Generally, older AC systems tend to use this type of refrigerant.
 If an air conditioner springs a refrigerant leak or requires a major (costly) repair, then the homeowner will have to make a decision.
-Should they place their hard earned money into a system that is on its way out or invest their funds into a cooling system that is energy efficient?
+Should they place their hard-earned money into a system that is on its way out or invest their funds into a new cooling system that is energy efficient?

-According to most HVAC experts, wise owners should switch to new units as soon as possible.
+According to most HVAC experts, it is more economical to replace an old unit when faced with the repair/replace conundrum.
 However, many are interested in saving a few dollars and retrofitting their unit instead.
-That said, owners must also be cautious as to the tricky process.
+That said, owners must also be cautious as this is a tricky process.
 Does the entire HVAC system require replacing?
 Or, would an AC retrofit be enough?

-Why R22 Is Being Phased Out & R22 Replacement
+Why R22 Was Phased Out & R22 Replacement

-Banning R22 And The Implications For Connecticut Homeowners
+The R22 Phaseout And The Implications For Connecticut Homeowners

-If your system uses the soon-to-be obsolete R22 refrigerant, then you will soon be in a position where you won’t be able to purchase the coolant just a few months from now.
+If your system uses the obsolete R22 refrigerant, then you will soon be in a position where you will have to pay exorbitant prices for r22 refrigerant due to dwindling supplies.
 Refrigerant recharges are necessary when there’s a leak in the AC.
-So, should your unit need to be topped off, you’ll only be able to do it until the end of 2019, and at incredibly high r22 refrigerant prices.
-Come January 2020, you won’t have any other choice than to have the system replaced or retrofitted.
+So, should your unit need to be topped off, you’ll be able to do it at incredibly high r22 refrigerant prices.

 It should be noted that older AC units that still run will be far less efficient than they were in the past.
 So, they’ll use much more energy to cool the space, meaning you’ll pay more in utility bills.
 Eventually, the system will not perform well and will end up failing to thoroughly cool the home or business.

 Financially speaking, R22 will continue to cost more due to the law of supply and demand.
 There will still be owners trying to put off the replacement, and they’ll order a recharge.
 However, no matter how long consumers try to put it off, there is a ban, and no more R22 will ever be made or imported.
-Many manufacturers are currently trying to sell off their remaining R22 coolant to create new, legal products.
+Before the ban took place, many manufacturers were trying to sell off their remaining R22 coolant to create new, legal products.
 Although it may seem bleak for consumers of old air conditioning units, it’s not entirely true.
 There are available perks and tax breaks for consumers who choose to replace older cooling equipment with environmentally-friendly units.
 Be sure to talk to the HVAC experts at Wilcox Energy to find out more information.

 The good news is that newer refrigerants replacing R22 are equally or possibly better than the latter which has caused excessive damage to the ozone layer.
 Welcome R-410A, which cylinders can be identified by their pink color.
 Honeywell researchers invented it almost 20 years ago!
 Though they were the pioneers in production, others have also gotten licenses to produce it.
 It causes no harm to the ozone layer, and it’s widely available through the majority of HVAC service contractors.
 Another environmentally-friendly refrigerant is R-412A.